loning/universe/03_theoretical_framework.md

 6. **Origin of Free Will**: Originates from random emergence in the quantum domain, realizing optimization of classicalization paths
 7. **Arrow of Time**: Subjective experience defined by the classicalization process indicator
 8. **Constancy of Light Speed**: Expression of the upper limit of observer classicalization ability
+9. **Nature of Gravity**: Gravitational field is the spatial gradient of classicalization efficiency
+10. **Universe Inflation**: Initial lowest-energy classical structure formed by the first classicalization of quantum fluctuations
+11. **Universe Constant Problem**: Rate of change of universe efficiency, reflecting universe evolution trend
-9. **Death and Reincarnation**: Transfer and recombination of subjective consciousness classicalization ability
+12. **Death and Reincarnation**: Transfer and recombination of subjective consciousness classicalization ability
-10. **Wormhole Communication**: Information transfer mechanism between different classical worlds
+13. **Wormhole Communication**: Information transfer mechanism between different classical worlds

 ### Verifiability